Indian Police Map Area of Island Where US Man Was Killed

 Five fishermen, a friend of Chau's and a local tourist guide have been arrested for helping Chau.

-Chau, whose friends described him as a fervent Christian, attended Oral Roberts University in Tulsa, Okla.
+Chau, whose friends described him as a fervent Christian, attended Oral Roberts University in Tulsa, Oklahoma.
 Before that he had lived in southwestern Washington state and went to Vancouver Christian High School.

 Authorities say Chau arrived in the area on Oct.
 16 and stayed on another island while he prepared to travel to North Sentinel.
 It was not his first time in the region, as he had visited the Andaman islands in 2015 and 2016.